Pragith/pragith/pragith-net/app/content/blog/2023/2023-08-24-llm-evaluation-vibe-check.md

 *   **Relevance:** Does the answer actually address the question?

 We finally have a CI pipeline that turns red if the bot gets dumber.

+## What I Would Add

+I would add adversarial tests.
+Simple prompts are easy.
+The real failures happen with ambiguous or leading questions.

+I would also track cost per evaluation run.
+If evals are too expensive, teams will skip them, and the system will regress in silence.